cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 RooRealVar::MH = 125  L(120 - 130)
 ```

-ok, great.
+Ok, great.
 This variable is now an object we can play around with.
-We can access this object and modify it's properties, such as its value.
+We can access this object and modify its properties, such as its value.

 ```c++
 MH.setVal(130);
 MH.getVal();
 ```

-In particle detectors we typically don't observe this particle mass but usually define some observable which is *sensitive* to this mass.
-Lets assume we can detect and reconstruct the decay products of the H-boson and measure the invariant mass of those particles.
-We need to make another variable which represents that invariant mass.
+In particle detectors we typically do not observe this particle mass, but usually define some observable which is *sensitive* to this mass.
+We will assume we can detect and reconstruct the decay products of the H-boson and measure the invariant mass of those particles.
+We need to make another variable that represents that invariant mass.

 ```c++
 RooRealVar mass("m","m (GeV)",100,80,200);
 ```

 In the perfect world we would perfectly measure the exact mass of the particle in every single event.
 However, our detectors are usually far from perfect so there will be some resolution effect.
-Lets assume the resolution of our measurement of the invariant mass is 10 GeV and call it "sigma"
+We will assume the resolution of our measurement of the invariant mass is 10 GeV and call it "sigma"

 ```c++
 RooRealVar sigma("resolution","#sigma",10,0,20);
 ```

 More exotic variables can be constructed out of these `RooRealVar`s using `RooFormulaVars`.
-For example, suppose we wanted to make a function out of the variables which represented the relative resolution as a function of the hypothetical mass MH.
+For example, suppose we wanted to make a function out of the variables that represented the relative resolution as a function of the hypothetical mass MH.

 ```c++
 RooFormulaVar func("R","@0/@1",RooArgList(sigma,mass));